-The SDA, established in 2019, is developing the Proliferated Space Architecture to unify and Warfighter lead proliferated LEO space development efforts in the Department of Defense.56 The DoD established the agency because the existing U.S. national security space systems lacked the persistent, timely, global awareness required to handle emerging threats posed by near-peer competitors and regional actors.57 Officials observed that the nation requires a resilient, threat-driven space surveillance and communications architecture to deter, preempt, or respond to adversary action, including offensive missile operations.
-SDA will play a prominent role as part of the U.S. Space Force in future space architecture development, organizing it into seven functional layers, including threat detection, warning, tracking, fire control, and communications capabilities.58 This space architecture will serve as the stays/#:~:text=By%20Theresa%20Hitchens%20on%20January%2023%2 C%202023%20at,Layer%20communications%20mesh%20network%20in %202024.%20%28Northrop%20Grumman%29.
+The SDA, established in 2019, is developing the Proliferated Warfighter Space Architecture to unify and lead proliferated LEO space development efforts in the Department of Defense.
+The DoD established the agency because the existing U.S. national security space systems lacked the persistent, timely, global awareness required to handle emerging threats posed by near-peer competitors and regional actors.
+SDA will play a prominent role as part of the U.S. Space Force in future space architecture stays/#:~:text=By%20Theresa%20Hitchens%20on%20January%2023%2 C%202023%20at,Layer%20communications%20mesh%20network%20in %202024.%20%28Northrop%20Grumman%29.

-56 Theresa Hitchens, "Space Development Agency's satellite plan gets new name, but focus on speed stays," BreakingDefense.com, January 23, 2023, available at https://breakingdefense.com/2023/01/spacedevelopment-agencys-satellite-plan-gets-new-name-but-focus-onspeedhttps://www.sda.mil/transport/, "SDA's Transport Layer will provide backbone of the Joint All Domain Command and Control (JADC2).
-The SDA Director reports to the Chief of Space Operations and head of the U.S. Space Force directly for all non-acquisition related activities (such as personnel and requirements) and to the Assistant Secretary of the Air Force for Space Acquisition and Integration for all acquisition-related matters.
-SDA is an independent acquisition organization and direct reporting unit of the U.S. Space Force.
+&lt;sup>36 Theresa Hitchens, "Space Development Agency's satellite plan gets new name, but focus on speed stays," BreakingDefense.com, January 23, 2023, available at https://breakingdefense.com/2023/01/spacedevelopment-agencys-satellite-plan-gets-new-name-but-focus-onspeeddevelopment, organizing it into seven functional layers, including the near-term data tracking and transport (i.e., threat detection, warning, tracking, fire control, and communications) capabilities.

-57 From the March 12, 2019 Secretary of Defense memo (signed by Acting Secretary of Defense, Patrick M. Shanahan) on the "Establishment of the Space Development Agency."
+&lt;sup>37 From the March 12, 2019 Secretary of Defense memo (signed by Acting Secretary of Defense, Patrick M. Shanahan) on the "Establishment of the Space Development Agency."